-Former Mozilla dev joins chorus roasting anti-virus, says 'It's poison!'
+Former Mozilla dev joins chorus roasting antivirus, says 'It's poison!'

 Antivirus is harmful and everyone should uninstall it, so says recently liberated ex-Mozilla developer Robert O'Callahan.

 The former Mozilla man worked at the browser baron for 16 years and has now joined his voice to the growing chorus of hackers pouring scorn on the utility of antivirus software.
-Among O'Callahan's beefs is that at one point vendors of the would-be malware protection technology deliberately blocked Firefox updates to sever the increasing security they found hard to deal with.
+Among O'Callahan's beefs is that at one point vendors of the would-be malware protection technology blocked Firefox updates to sever the increasing security they found hard to deal with.

 Almost all arguments against antivirus centre on the fact that the technology increases security attack surfaces, breaks operating system defences like address space layout randomisation and uses hacked-together hooks to comandeer web browsers.